Girl Stroke Boy

-Girl Stroke Boy (also known as Girl/Boy) is a 1971 British comedy-drama film directed by Bob Kellett and starring Joan Greenwood, Michael Hordern, Clive Francis, and Peter Straker, based on the play Girlfriend by David Percival.
+Girl Stroke Boy (also known as Girl/Boy) is a 1971 British comedy-drama film directed by Bob Kellett and starring Joan Greenwood, Michael Hordern, Clive Francis, and Peter Straker.
+It was written by Caryl Brahms and Ned Sherrin based on the 1970 play Girlfriend by David Percival.

 Plot

 A middle-aged couple, author Letty and school teacher George, worry if their son Laurie will ever get married.
 Laurie brings home his new girlfriend Jo, the androgynous child of a West Indian politician, whose gender and sex Letty begins to question.